What are orphan pages?

 As orphans are not linked from your structure, they don’t receive any internal popularity.
 If they don’t get any backlinks, chances are they can’t rank.
-They are also consuming your crawl budget, so as you are not driving GoogleBots to the right pages, orphans can harm your SEO.
+If they are known to Google, they consume your crawl budget, and as you are not driving Googlebots to the right pages, this harms your SEO.

 - Detect how many orphan pages your website has